Daniel Melnick

-Daniel Melnick (April 21, 1932 – October 13, 2009) was an American film producer and movie studio executive who started working in Hollywood as a teenager in television and then became the producer of such films as All That Jazz, Altered States and Straw Dogs.
+Daniel Melnick (April 21, 1932 – October 13, 2009) was an American film producer.
+He began his career in Hollywood as a teenager in television and later became the producer of such films as All That Jazz, Altered States and Straw Dogs.
 Melnick's films won more than 20 Academy Awards out of some 80 nominations.

 Early life and education

-Melnick was born on April 21, 1932, in New York City, the son of Celia and Benjamin Melnick, Jewish immigrants from Russia.
-His father was killed in a car crash when Melnick was a child.
-His mother remarried.
-Melnick attended the High School of Performing Arts.
+Daniel Melnick was born on April 21, 1932, in New York City, the son of Celia and Benjamin Melnick, Jewish immigrants from Ukraine.
+His father died in a car crash when Melnick was a child.
+His mother later remarried.
+Melnick attended the High School of Performing Arts in Manhattan.
 After high school, Melnick attended New York University.
-He served in the United States Army during the 1950s, where he produced entertainment for troops while stationed at New Jersey's Fort Dix and in Oklahoma.
+During the 1950s, Melnick served in the United States Army where he produced entertainment for troops while stationed at New Jersey's Fort Dix and Fort Sill in Oklahoma.

 Television, film and theater

 After relocating to Hollywood as a 19-year-old, he became CBS Television's youngest producer, and then shortly thereafter was hired by ABC, where he worked on the development of such programs as The Flintstones and The Fugitive.